Replacing fascia board is essential step that many homeowners miss, when installing gutters.

 – how to replace fascia wood and why its so important

 – problems associated with rotted fascia

 – best replacement materials and how much they cost

-This board can be made from a number of different materials that range in quality and price.
-Typically, they are wood, vinyl, aluminum and composites.
-Prices can be as low as $1-3 per linear foot for wood materials, but you get crappy quality.
+Prices for fascia board can be as low as $1-3 per linear foot for wood materials, but you get crappy quality.
 They can be as high as $17-20 per linear foot, for premium materials, such as aluminum.
 It is also possible to get aluminum fascia, which is a lot more durable and lasting that either wood or vinyl, starting at about $8-9 per linear foot.